mshmsh5000/northstar/documentation/authentication_oauth.md

 (for example, `phoenix` or `letsdothis-ios`) and a client secret, which is like a long "password" for that application.

 ### Scopes
 Authentication tokens are granted **scopes** to limit their privileges.
-This allows us to minimize damage if a token is compromised, and also limit the abilities of "untrusted" lcients that operate over a public network like the [mobile app](https://app.dosomething.org), and limit the amount of damage that can be done if a client is compromised.
+This allows us to limit the abilities of "untrusted" clients that operate over a public network like the [mobile app](https://app.dosomething.org), and limit the amount of damage that can be done if a client is compromised.

 While you may request any scopes when creating a token, each client has a list of allowed scopes and so scopes that are not "whitelisted" for the given client will be refused.
 So, for example, a malicious user with the mobile app client